Europol: Criminals exploit virus crisis as fresh opportunity

 Criminals also lurk at the doorways of private homes as hundreds of millions of people across Europe are confined under government orders to slow the spread of the virus.
 The fraud schemes used to get inside private residences to steal vary but often involve someone impersonating medical officials, conducting a “corona test,” providing hygiene products or informative material, Europol said.

 In one European country, an individual was notified by phone of a relative hospitalized with the virus and then received a middle-of-the-night visit from individuals in protective gear posing as doctors who actually swabbed the victim’s mouth.
-(I added to steal higher as report cited this example but did not stupidly say to steal in the example itself. (victim of what? did they steal stuff?)

 European officials have warned the public to be wary of potential scam artists during the unprecedented and vulnerable times.